openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

-Project Valhalla will subtly realign this division so that we can unify primitives with classes, but maintain the runtime behavior of today's primitives, and allow us to declare new classes that have the runtime behavior of primitives.
+Project Valhalla will subtly realign this division so that we can unify primitives with classes, but maintain the runtime behavior of today's primitives and support the declaration of new primitives.

 ## Java's original sin

-As an OO language, the separation between primitive and reference types embodies a significant compromise: an OO language would like to start from the premise of "everything is an object".
-But, an `int` is not an object; it is something special and magical unto itself (and so are its arrays), and this nonuniformity ripples throughout the language, libraries, and runtime.
+As an object-oriented language, the separation between primitive and reference types embodies a significant compromise: an OO language would like to start from the premise of "everything is an object".
+But, an `int` is not an object; it is something special and magical unto itself (and so are its arrays), and this non-uniformity ripples throughout the language, libraries, and runtime.

 The compromise made in 1995 was that _everything the user can define_ is an